jtv/libpqxx/include/pqxx/doc/datatypes.md

 to get your code to build.

+### `ctx`

+Notice those `ctx` parameters, with a default value of `{}`?
+(The conventional name for that parameter in libpqxx is `c`, but feel free to name it differently.
+It's nice to have it short though, since this parameter is al over the API.)

+These parameters are `pqxx::conversion_context` objects (`pqxx::ctx` is an alias for `pqxx::conversion_cnotext const &`).
+This is for passing some context information to the conversions, in a waay that makes it easy to add more in future iterations wthout breaking API compatibility.
+This is new in libpqxx 8.0

+As of 8.0, `conversino_context` contains:
+* `pqxx::encoding_group enc`.
+This tells the conversion just enough about the text's encoding do to its job.
+It doesn't say exactly whether the text is in UTF-8, or Latin-15, or EUC-KR, and so on.
+But it's enough that the code can figure out where each character begins and ends, which is all the understanding that it really needs.
+* `std::source_location loc`.
+We abbreviat that type as `pqxx::sl` because it shows up in so many places.
+In case the conversion throws an exception, the exception can include this source location as a hint for wehre it happened.
+  It's not always possible but generally it should be the location where you originally called libpqxx code that led to the error.

+There may be more fields in the future.

+The encoding group defaults to a special group, `UNKNOWN`.
+If your conversion needs to know what kind of encoding the text has, you'll have to figure out why it didn't receive that information.
+Ultimately it should come from the `pqxx::connection` object, but the chain of information to your conversion may not alwaays be complete.
+It may be necessary to file a bug ticket.

 ### `from_string`

-We start off simple: `from_string` parses a string as a value of `T`, and returns that value.
+Now we start implementing the functions.
+We start off simple: `from_string` parses a string as a value of `T` (your type) and returns that value.

-The string may or may not be zero-terminated; it's just the `string_view` from beginning to end (with `end` being exclusive).
+The string may or may not be zero-terminated; it's just the `string_view` from beginning to end.
 In your tests, be sure to cover cases where the string does not end in a zero byte!

 It's perfectly possible that the string doesn't actually represent a `T` value.
 Mistakes happen.
 There can be corner cases.
+Maybe a value is outside the range you can reasonably support.
 When you run into this, throw a `pqxx::conversion_error`.

 (Of course it's also possible that you run into some other error, so it's fine